smarthome-go/infrared-node/README.md

-# Smarthome-hw-ir
+# Infrared-Node
 Interface for smarthome that allows IR control